 Curt spearheads a CSV/A (assurance) training program incorporating the soon to be released FDA Guidance on Computer System Assurance (targeted to replace the FDA Computer Software Validation Guidance.
 Recognized as a Quality Champion, he has introduced a leaner improved approach to Software Validation incorporating Critical Assurance based thinking and risk-based validation.

-Paul Staudt is the Worldwide Manager of Supplier Quality Management at Ethicon Inc, a Division of Johnson & Johnson (Somerville, NJ).
+Paul Staudt is a Business Leader with Quality and Procurement expertise within the Medical Devices, Pharmaceuticals, Consumer Healthcare, and Elastomer industries.
+He currently serves as the Senior Manager for New Product Development (NPD) Procurement for Johnson & Johnson Medical Devices.
+Paul also recently served as Worldwide Manager of Supplier Quality at Ethicon Inc, a Division of Johnson & Johnson.
 Paul earned a BSE in Chemical and Biomolecular Engineering from the University of Pennsylvania and an MS in Regulatory Affairs and Quality Assurance from the Temple University School of Pharmacy.
-He is a Certified Quality Auditor (ASQ), Certified Quality Engineer (ASQ), a Certified Professional in Supply Management (ISM), and a Certified SS Green Belt.
+He is a Certified Quality Auditor (ASQ CQA), Certified Quality Engineer (ASQ CQE), Certified Supplier Quality Professional (ASQ CSQP), a Certified Professional in Supply Management (ISM CPSM), and a Certified SS Green Belt.
 Paul is a goal-oriented motivator with great success in leading & elevating the performance of diverse, multifunctional teams.
 He has 20 years of progressive experience within the Pharmaceutical, Medical Device, Consumer Healthcare, and Elastomer Industries.